yfletberliac/adversarially-guided-actor-critic/README.md

 # Adversarially Guided Actor-Critic

-This is an implementation of the method proposed in [Adversarially Guided Actor-Critic](https://openreview.net/forum?id=_mQp5cr_iNy), published at ICLR 2021.
+This repository contains an implementation of the AGAC algorithm introduced in [Adversarially Guided Actor-Critic](https://openreview.net/forum?id=_mQp5cr_iNy), published at ICLR 2021.

 ## Installation